 - Regularly updating the lunch menu

-- Provide students with access to pet therapy
+- Provide pupils with access to pet therapy

 - Apply for funding to create a new bike track